 - Internet Explorer 11

-Please note that, while we strive to satisfy complex requirements of our customers, we cannot continue to enhance our product and still support old versions of the browsers.
+Please note that although we strive to satisfy complex requirements of our customers, we cannot continue to enhance our product and still support old versions of the browsers.

 Mobile Web Browsers